mripv6/piperInstall/README.md

 ```
 install.sh
 ```
+Running this file will take some time.
+It will require your sudo username and password because it's installing several packages.
+After that no user interaction is requied.
+The script will also set up the right subdirectories, clone the repo, download the checkpoint files and setup the python environment.

 # Convert the epoch file
 This utility was built by PE1EEC.
 It converts the old ryan checkpoint file